xzzff/Object-Oriented-Design/Language_Comparison_Project/string_comparisons.md

 # Cpp
 In Cpp, strings are compared lexographically by default by using `std::basic_string's operator==`.
-Note that since Cpp allows operator overloading, so one could define string's `operator==` however they want.
+Note that since Cpp allows operator overloading, one could define string's `operator==` however they want.

 Note that `std::string::compare()` method returns
 * 0 if `s` and `t` are equal